jeffstieler/atlas-help/getting-started/run-your-application.html.md

 			}
 		],
 	    "post-processors": [
-			[
 			{
 				"type": "atlas",
 				"artifact": "ATLAS_USERNAME_HERE/example-artifact",
 				"artifact_type": "aws.ami",
 				"metadata": {
 					"created_at": "{{timestamp}}"
 				}
 			}
 	    ]
-	    ]
 	}

 The new `file` provisioner takes the application code stored in Atlas and packages it with the artifact output of the build configuration.
 In the `shell` provisioner the line `sudo mv /tmp/app/* /var/www/` was added to move the application code to Apache's web root.
-Now run `packer push example-template.json` in the directory with example-template.json to rebuild the artifacts with your application code merged in.
+Now run `packer push` in the directory with example-template.json to rebuild the artifacts with your application code merged in.

 	$ packer push example-template.json
 	Push successful to 'hashicorp/example-build-configuration'

 Notice in your Atlas dashboard that a new build configuration version is made.

-## Deploy your application!
+## Deploy your application
 Now that your application is linked to the images, anytime you run `vagrant push`, the images will be rebuilt with the latest version of the application code.

 	$ vagrant push
 	Uploaded hashicorp/example-application v2

 Wait for the new builds to finish, then just run `terraform push` in the directory with example-infrastructure.tf to deploy fully configured infrastructure running your application!

+	$ terraform push -name="ATLAS_USERNAME_HERE/example-environment"
+	Configuration "hashicorp/example-environment" uploaded! (v3)

 Terraform will always deploy the latest version of the artifact unless you hardcode the version in the artifact resource block of the Terraform configuration.

 	aws_elb.web:
 	  id = terraform-example-elb